Lord David Douglas-Hamilton: Biography

-Educated at Harrow, and Balliol College, Oxford.
+He was educated at Harrow, St. Andrew's University and Balliol College, Oxford.
+At Oxford he was captain of the university boxing team, and learned to fly with the University Air Squadron.

 Douglas-Hamilton saw active service between 1939 and 1944, flying Spitfires in Operation Torch over Malta.
-On return to Britain, he was killed whilst carrying out reconnaissance over the French coast, and crashed in southern England.
+On return to Britain, he was killed whilst carrying out reconnaissance over the French coast and crashed in southern England.

-At the 1934 Empire Games he won the bronze medal in the heavyweight class of the boxing tournament.

 Marriage and issue

 On 15 October 1938 he married Ann Prunella Stack, the leader of the Women's League for Health and Beauty.